-*NOTE: The Art+Science program is on hiatus through fall 2022.
-Please check back for more info in spring 2023!
+*NOTE: The Art+Science program is on hiatus indefinitely.
 Additional resources and options are located below our contact info.

 The Arts Research Center (ARC), in partnership with the Center for Science, Technology, Medicine & Society (CSTMS), hosts an artist-in-residence program that focuses on nurturing exchanges between art, design, technology, science, and engineering at UC Berkeley, in the Bay Area, and across the region.
 The Center for Science, Technology, Medicine & Society is a research unit at UC Berkeley dedicated to promoting rigorous interdisciplinary research based on the conviction that the pressing problems of our time are simultaneously scientific and social, technological and political, ethical and economic.
 The Arts Research Center is a think tank for the arts with over 70 affiliate faculty.
 It acts as a hub and a meeting place, and provides a space for reflection where artists, scholars, curators, and civic arts leaders from a variety of disciplines can gather and learn from one another.

 The Art+Science in Residence program will host artists who are drawn to collaboration, interested in interdisciplinary artistic, scientific and technological dialogue, and open to developing new working methods and research techniques.
 Projects can take myriad forms, such as multimedia performances, theatrical productions, animated film making, immersive installations, walking tours, community based research and online projects.
 We welcome diverse interpretations of our core themes, ‘art’ and ‘science.’
 The program embeds artists within the unique culture of the Center and UC Berkeley at large.
 It affords access to a dynamic and diverse community of scholars, visitors, staff, and provides opportunities for exposure to a broad public.